top of page

 The Roman Bacchanalia, ancient precursor to May Day revelries

-German Walpurgis Night, precursor to May Day revelries
+German Walpurgis Night, a precursor to May Day revelries

 Thematic Images for Beltane Gods & Goddesses